Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Simulation Study

-Our method is carried out for sample sizes $n = 200, 500, 1000$ and for $m = 200, 500, 1000$ which determines the strength of the perturbation, each with $N = 1000$ replicates.
-In each replicate, we generate $n$ samples from the randomly perturbed distribution, obtain $K = 8$ different regression-adjusted estimators from the perturbed data set, and estimate $\hat\delta^2$.
-Then we construct non-calibrated and calibrated $(1-\alpha)$ confidence intervals for each regression-adjusted estimator.
-Note that we use $\max(\hat\delta, 1)$ instead of $\hat\delta$ to adjust confidence intervals.
-We evaluate the accuracy of $\hat{\delta}$ compared to the ground truth $\delta$ and the marginal coverage of calibrated confidence intervals compared to that of non-calibrated confidence intervals for each regression-adjusted estimator.
+Our method is carried out for sample sizes $n = 200, 500, 1000$ and for $m = 200, 500, 1000$, which determines the strength of the perturbation, each with $N = 1000$ replicates.
+In each replicate, we generate $n$ samples from the randomly perturbed distribution, obtain $K = 6$ different regression-adjusted estimators from the perturbed data set, and construct a calibrated $(1-\alpha)$ confidence interval using the inverse-variance weighted estimator according to Algorithm \ref{algoritmbox}.
+We then evaluate the marginal coverage and length of the calibrated confidence interval and non-calibrated confidence intervals for each regression-adjusted estimator.
+While the direct estimation of $\hat{\delta^2}$ is not required in our calibrated confidence intervals, we also include simulation results on the accuracy of $\hat{\delta}^2$ in the Appendix \ref{sec:add_simulations}.

-\quad\\ \textbf{Accuracy of $\hat\delta$.} The estimation accuracy of $\hat\delta$ compared to the ground truth $\delta$ is illustrated in Figure \ref{fig:delta}.
-We also look at the case where the data analyst fails to adjust for the confounding variable $X_2$ in one of the regressions as they consider the adjustment set $\{X_1, X_3, X_4\}$ instead of $\{X_1, X_2, X_3, X_4\}$.
-In this case, $K = 8$ different estimators do not agree asymptotically and therefore $\hat \delta$ is upwardly biased, which leads to overcoverage.